DAMarkoff/PetProject_Service_Station/Readme.txt

 	user_authorization
-			if the provided dates are invalid: note if the optional data is None: take the data needed from DB if size_id is need to be changed make sure that the warehouse has an availabe shelf
+			if the provided dates are invalid: note if the optional data is None: take the data needed from DB if size_id is need to be changed make sure that the warehouse has an available shelf

 /vehicle [POST]